qir-alliance/qcor/python/examples/README.md

 `qsim_qite_simple.py` qsim example of QITE (Quantum Imaginary Time Evolution) routine for a simple Hamiltonian.

+`qsim_adapt_openfermion.py` qsim example of Adapt-VQE routine for a simple FermionOperator Hamiltonian.

+`qsim_heisenberg_model.py` qsim example of time-dependent simulation for a general Heisenberg Hamiltonian.

 `vqe_qcor_spec.py` example of VQE using `taskInitiate` for asynchronous execution of quantum-classical hybrid computations.

 `pyscf_qubit_tapering.py` example of using the QCOR `OperatorTransform`, specifically running [Qubit Tapering](https://arxiv.org/abs/1701.08213) followed by VQE using the QSim library.